 Lonely Beach is the backpacker hub and the party centre of the island.

 Situated far down the south west coast, up and and over a mountain, it is split into two parts.
 The beach section runs for a few hundred metres from the bottom of the mountain and a kilometre or so further along, the village section is laid out along the main street and two sois which lead off it down to the rocky seafront.
 A new partially occupied development space sits between the beach and the village.

 Accommodation ranges from shared bathroom guesthouses, to densely packed rows of bungalows and mid range offerings, right up to the odd boutique and higher end resort.
-On the actual beach, there are just four places to stay, with the rest in and around the village.
+On the actual beach, there are just three places to stay, with the rest in and around the village.

 Bars and nightlife are centred in the village too though there are actual beach parties down on the sand throughout the year.

 All in all, Lonely Beach is a fun and busy place to stay, attracting both the budget travelers and backpackers and those that are just looking for a good time.

 Down The Mountain and Along The Beach

 Coming from the north, the road climbs out of Kai Bae Beach, first passing the main road entrance of Seaview Resort and then an excellent vantage point complete with visitor centre.
 The view from here is spectacular taking in the offshore islands, beaches to the north and to the south and the sea disappearing off the horizon.

 The road, flanked by wonderful old trees towering above the surrounding canopy and with curves and tight corners aplenty, continues on up and over, reaching the clifftop annex of the same Seaview Resort, perched on the rock edge at the midway point, then the turning to Siam Bay, with a switchback corner immediately after, providing the first glimpse of Lonely Beach beneath.